dtyree77/project/Step-By-Step.md

 #### 3. Once directed back to github click _Authorize_

 #### 4. Enable code coverage reporting for your application

+Once directed back to coveralls simply turn on your repo for code coverage support with coveralls.

 #### 5. Click _View on coveralls_